sameergopali/Fetch-THA/README.md

 ```bash
 python app/main.py
 ```
-The main.py script contains the logic to continuously fetch, process, and store messages.
+The main.py script contains the logic to  fetch, process, and store messages.

 5. For Checking the final output, connect to postges and query the user_logins table
 ```bash